 The bill shifts financial and human resources from the State developmental centers and, instead, uses these resources to strengthen and expand community-based services, supports, and residential options to address unmet need by consolidating and closing developmental centers and retaining one each in the northern and southern regions of the State within five years of the bill's effective date.
-To make these changes, the bill establishes: the "Community Services and Support for Persons with Developmental Disabilities Bridge Fund"; the Community Services Planning Council for Persons with Developmental Disabilities in DHS which would create an implementation plan; and a steering committee to oversee

-11 the implementation of the plan.
+To make these changes, the bill establishes: the "Community Services and Support for Persons with Developmental Disabilities Bridge Fund"; the Community Services Planning Council for Persons with Developmental Disabilities in DHS which would create an implementation plan; and a steering committee to oversee the implementation of the plan.

-41 42 The fund would be established in the Department of the Treasury as a nonlapsing, revolving fund which would be the repository for moneys generated by:

-- the amount of Capital Construction funds appropriated for Other State Projects and Energy Efficiencies Statewide Projects, which are intended to fund capital projects at the State developmental centers, excluding capital project costs that: will result in a reduction in overall operational expenditures at developmental centers; are required for life safety or environmental enhancements at developmental centers; are required as a condition of licensure, accreditation, or receipt of federal Medicaid reimbursement; or are required as part of an agreement between the State and the federal Department of Justice: - fiscal year 2009 and each successive fiscal year through the end of fiscal year 2013 savings by DDD in "salaries and wages expenditures" due to reductions in overtime expenditures; - fiscal year 2009 community care waiver federal financial participation funds received in excess of the amount identified in the appropriations act, as modified by the Governor's recommended budget for fiscal year 2010, and each successive fiscal year through the end of fiscal year 2013; - reductions in developmental center operational costs achieved through consolidation in the first year and each subsequent year; - proceeds achieved through the sale of developmental centers, to be utilized in accordance with the provisions of section 5 of P.L.1997, c.258 (C.30:4-177.57) (for capital and equipment costs associated with the development of community placement); and - unspent funds from DDD's fiscal year 2009 budget and each successive fiscal year through the end of fiscal year 2013.
+The fund would be established in the Department of the Treasury as a nonlapsing, revolving fund which would be the repository for moneys generated from: 1) Capital Construction funds appropriated for Life Safety and Emergency Projects - Statewide, which are intended to fund capital projects at the State developmental centers, excluding capital project costs that: (a) will result in a reduction in overall operational expenditures at developmental centers; (b) are required for life safety or environmental enhancements at developmental centers; (c) are required as a condition of licensure, accreditation, or receipt of federal Medicaid reimbursement; or (d) are required as part of an agreement between the State and the federal Department of Justice; 2) savings by DDD in "salaries and wages expenditures" due to reductions in overtime expenditures; 3) fiscal year 2014 community care waiver federal financial participation funds received in excess of the amount identified in the appropriations act, as modified by the Governor's recommended budget for fiscal year 2015, and each successive fiscal year through the end of fiscal year 2018; 4) reductions in developmental center operational costs achieved through consolidations; 5) proceeds achieved through the sale of developmental centers; and 6) unspent funds from DDD's fiscal year 2014 budget and successive years, through the end of fiscal year 2018.